mamorett/TengraiRefiner/README.md

 - Requires CUDA-capable GPU for optimal performance
 - Progress bars show both overall batch progress and per-image step progress
 - Environment variables can be configured via .env file
-- Original file names are preserved in output
+- Original file names are preserved in output unless random naming is enabled
 - For very large images, consider using the `-s/--scale-down` option
+- Supports processing images in PNG, JPG, JPEG, and WEBP formats

 ---
 ## Project Roadmap